 Unarmed Security or Armed Security?

-So, let’s go through each of these questions to help you determine if an armed security guard or an unarmed securty guard would best benefit your property.
+So, let’s go through each of these questions to help you determine if an armed security guard or an unarmed securty guard would best benefit your property and safety in California.

 Evaluate Your Security Needs

 Unfortunately in today’s crazy world, with terrorism on the rise, you need to determine whether your property is a hard target or soft target.